vlaljani/VLTwitterClient/README.md

 ![VideoWalkThrough](VideoWalkThroughForTwitterClient1.gif)

-Video Walk Through in offline mode:
+Video Walk Through in offline mode: (I just realized that my favorites and retweet count for offline might not be storing correctly - I'm looking into it)
 ![VideoWalkThroughOffline](VideoWalkThroughForTwitterClient2.gif)